Pirates vs. Rangers Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 38 hits with five doubles, seven home runs, 23 walks and 19 RBI.
-He's also stolen five bases.
+- Andrew McCutchen has 40 hits with six doubles, seven home runs and 24 walks.
+He has driven in 19 runs with five stolen bases.

 McCutchen Recent Games